 The mSToPS trial reported that 40 participants (1.5%) had skin irritation from wearing an ECG patch.
-Of those, 32 discontinued wearing the patch, and 2 sought medical attention and received topical therapy.
-The methods of ascertainment of skin irritation were not reported, and it is unclear whether participants were systematically asked about or evaluated for skin irritation.
+Of those, 32 discontinued wearing the patch, and two sought medical attention and received topical therapy.
+In SCREEN-AF, five participants (1.2% [95% CI, 0.5% to 2.7%]) reported skin irritation from the patch.75 The methods of ascertainment of skin irritation were not reported in either trial, and it is unclear whether participants were systematically asked about or evaluated for skin irritation.